-We have audited the consolidated and separate financial statements of African Dawn Capital Limited (the Group and Company) set out on pages 16 to 56, which comprise the consolidated and separate statements of financial position as at 28 February 2022, and the consolidated and separate statements of profit or loss and other comprehensive income, consolidated and separate statements of changes in equity and the consolidated and separate statements of cash flows for the year then ended, and notes to the consolidated and separate financial statements, including a summary of significant accounting policies.
+We have audited the consolidated and separate financial statements of African Dawn Capital Limited (the Group and Company) set out on pages 16 to 56, which comprise the consolidated and separate statement of financial position as at 28 February 2023, consolidated and separate statement of profit or loss and other comprehensive income, consolidated and separate statement of changes in equity and consolidated and separate statement of cash flows for the year then ended, and notes to the consolidated and separate financial statements, including a summary of significant accounting policies.

-In our opinion, the consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of African Dawn Capital Limited as at 28 February 2022, and its consolidated and separate financial performance and consolidated and separate cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.
+In our opinion, the consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of African Dawn Capital Limited as at 28 February 2023, and its consolidated and separate financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.